7 Game-Changing Facts About NRCS EQIP Fencing for Florida Ranchers

 Assess the land.
 Map riparian zones, loafing areas, and weak points.
 Decide where perimeters, cross fencing, and laneways will do the most good.

 Choose the right materials.
 Class 3 galvanized wire and .60 CCA treated posts handle Florida humidity and salt air.
-Match mesh or smooth wire to species and pressure.
+Match mesh or smooth wire to species and pressure, and consider electric fence installation for flexible rotational grazing setups.

-Plan the layout.
-Place gates for easy moves, align with water, and design lanes that work with your handling system.
+Place gates for easy moves, align with water, and design lanes that work with your handling system using durable farm gate installation that keeps access smooth and secure.

 Build for longevity.
 Machine driven corner posts, three post H braces, proper wire tension, and safe clearances around trees and water crossings.